ashishwankhade0011/Pizza-Sales-Analysis/README.md

 # Key Insights

 1.The busiest days are Fridays and Saturdays

-2.Our overall best selling pizza is The Thai Chicken 3.July is the top performing month with a total of 1985 orders 4.The highest sold pizza size is the Large Size
+2.Our overall best selling pizza is The Thai Chicken Pizza and worst selling pizza is The Brie Carre Pizza

+3.July is the top performing month with a total of 1985 orders and Octomber is the last performing month with a total of 1646 orders

+4.The highest sold pizza size is the Large Size and lowest sold pizza size is XX-large and X-Large

 5.The pizza category which is most in demand is the Classic with 14888 orders